efylmzr/InversePDE/README.md

 1. **Generate Results**:
    Execute the shell scripts located in the \`python2D\` and \`python3D\` directories to reproduce the experimental results presented in the paper.
-3D results require generation of a high resolution SDF from a mesh, you can simply run \`redistance/run.py\ for generation of the SDF.
+3D results require generation of a high resolution SDF from a mesh, you can simply run \`redistance/run.py\ for generation of the SDF used in the paper.

 2. **Generate Figures**:
-   After running the experiments, use the Jupyter notebooks located in \`notebooks-2D/figure-generations\` and \`notebooks-3D/figure-generations\` to generate figures based on the computed results.
+   After running the experiments, use the Jupyter notebooks located in \`notebooks-2D/figure-generations\` and \`notebooks-3D/figure-generations\` to generate figures in the paper based on the computed results.